ekernf01/HEART_choosing_stat_methods/course content/4_outlier_robustness/4_outlier_robustness.md

 *Canadian money supply during the early days of the pandemic, from [JP Koning](http://jpkoning.blogspot.com/2020/07/how-pandemic-has-clogged-global-economy.html)*.

-In today's session, we will illustrate the principle that sometimes, *an estimator must tolerate outliers*.
+In today's session, we will illustrate the principle that sometimes, *an estimator must not respond to outliers*.

 ### Exercises